martinring/thesis/src/3-Self-Verification.md

 In the deployed system, a verification controller is constantly watching the values of the configuration variables and triggers a proof if a value change is requested.
-For example, if a light is connected to the smart home controller, the configuration is updated and the proofs have to be re-run.
+For example, if a light is connected to the smart home controller, the configuration is updated, and the proofs have to be re-run.
 Since the system would now be in an unverified state, it will either stop operating or defer the value change until the proofs have successfully finished; this way, it continues